Darxo/Hardened/README.md

 - Fix Armor Damage on Weapon tooltips sometimes being off by 1%
 - Fix some positional effects (e.g. Lone Wolf or Entrenched) visually persisting outside of combat
 - Dying enemies no longer set the LastCombatResult to `EnemyDestroyed`, unless they were the last one to die.
 This fixes a rare Sunken Library exploit
+- Unique Locations are no longer attackable, if there is a party, hostile to the player, directly next to it (fixes exploit for skipping Goblin City quest)
 - **Knock Back** now displays its hitchance bonus correctly in the preview
+- Fix Armor Penetration on **Reap** being 5% lower than shown on the weapon
+- Fix Quivers needing to re-use the same ID to be correctly identified as ammo
 - Releasing a dog within 2 seconds of killing someone no longer skips the dogs turn
 - Two entities can no longer accidentally get teleported (e.g. via Knockback) onto the same tile
 - Cartographer will no longer pay for "discovering" the Ancient Watchtower a second time when you interact with it